Saturday 7th August 2021

 I’ve been in Kos Town now for 10 days.
-With Ed departing this morning to Symi (and then back home via Rhodes) and Hotel Sonia fully booked, I decided to move out of the capital and to stay somewhere else on Kos for a while.
-I still had a budget to stick to and didn’t want to be anywhere too crowded so, after much time on Booking.com, I ended up reserving 4 nights at Chrysoula Apartments in… Kefalos!
+With Ed departing this morning to Symi (and then back home via Rhodes) and Hotel Sonia fully booked, I decided to move out of the capital and stay somewhere else in Kos for a while.
+I still had a budget to stick to and didn’t want to be anywhere too crowded so, after much time spent searching on Booking.com, I ended up reserving 4 nights at Chrysoula Apartments in… Kefalos!

-Choosing Kefalos might come as a bit of a surprise, given that I’ve seen the resort twice now on my day trips in the car and not been massively impressed, but, well, it was cheap (€43 per night), had pretty good reviews and a massive swimming pool.
-I figured, worst case, I’ll spend these days relaxing at the pool, working on my YouTube videos and just taking it easy (even easier than normal!) and then figure out what to do after that – hopefully including finding my way off Kos.
+Choosing Kefalos might come as a bit of a surprise, given that I’ve seen the resort twice now on my day trips in the car and not been massively impressed, but, it was cheap (€43 per night), had pretty good reviews and a massive swimming pool.
+I figured I’ll spend these days relaxing at the pool, working on my YouTube videos and just taking it easy (yes, even easier than normal!) and then figure out what to do after that – hopefully including finding my way off Kos.

 Seeing Ed Off

 Ed’s ferry was scheduled to depart at 10:50, so we agreed to have breakfast slightly later than usual (in case of a hangover from the night before, which fortunately never materialised).
 It’s been great having company again and we sat at breakfast chatting away, as usual, reflecting on the past few days and discussing future Greece trips!